What You Should Know About Child Custody Hearings (Keep Your Kids!)

 Listeners gain valuable insights into why therapists should not provide custody recommendations unless they are trained evaluators, the importance of verifiable data, and how custody evaluations give children a voice — without placing them in the courtroom.
 Dr. Fletcher also introduces key psychological concepts like “loyalty binds” and discusses the potential long-term emotional consequences for children caught in high-conflict custody cases.

-Whether you’re steeling yourself for a child custody court hearing, wondering what to expect at a child custody hearing, trying to prepare for child custody hearing day, gathering evidence for child custody hearing, anticipating the questions asked in a child custody hearing, learning how to win a child custody hearing with expert child custody hearing tips, mapping the full child custody hearing process with a handy child custody hearing checklist, or focusing on the nuances of a child custody hearing in Texas, this guide has you covered.
+Whether you’re wondering what to expect at a child custody hearing or facing a formal child custody court hearing, this guide shows how to prepare for child custody hearing day, gathers the right evidence for child custody hearing, lists likely questions asked in a child custody hearing, explains how to win a child custody hearing with expert child custody hearing tips, maps the entire child custody hearing process, supplies a handy child custody hearing checklist, and tailors advice to a child custody hearing in Texas.

 This episode offers a compassionate yet clear-eyed look at a complex process designed to protect children’s best interests.
 It should be useful for attorneys, mental health professionals, or parents preparing for or involved in custody litigation.